-The rest of your cover starts when you leave home on your journey.
+Your cancellation cover stops once your journey has begun and the rest of your cover starts when you leave home on your journey.

 We can usually only cover you for up to 90 days

 Your journey, including any paid policy extension we agree to, can't be longer than 90 days unless we agree in writing.